wcouture/PlanetaryBodies/ReadMe.md

 # <img src="assets/readme-images/earth-png.webp" style="margin-left: auto; width: 100px; "> SolarSim

-In SolarSim, explore our solar system and many of the planets' major moons; all simulated using Netownian physics!
+In SolarSim, explore our solar system and many of the planets' major moons; all simulated using Newtonian physics!

 ## Features

 <table>
     <tr style="border-width: 0">